apeinot/incubator-nemo/report.md

 ## Existing test cases relating to refactored code

+The class `TaskExecutor.java` is directly tested by only one test class called `TaskExecutorTest.java`.
+Most of the test cases in this class are made up by Mock-Testing code.
+The class also has a a method called `setUp` --- with the `@Before` annotation --- , which initializes fields for the following test cases.
+Moreover, there also exists a method called `checkEqualElements`, which is used to test whether two lists contain the same elements.

+In the following text, all test methods and their functionality are listed:

+* `testSourceVertexDataFetching` creates a source vertex TODO
+* `testUnboundedSourceVertexDataFetching` TOOD
+* `testParentTaskDataFetching` TODO

 ## The refactoring carried out

 (Link to) a UML diagram and its description